Colack/Colack/README.md

 ## Experience

-My experience as a self-taught developer has spanned across 8 years.
-Leading me to develop many skills, through trial and error, and working on projects for a diverse group of people.
+My experience as a self-taught developer has spanned across 4 years, leading me to develop many skills, through trial and error, and working on projects for a diverse group of people.
 I have capability and experience in all levels of development, leading to me having a full-stack skills.

 This would be represented by my frontend skills, such as designing and developing websites and web-applications.
 My backend skills help with creating software servers and robots for social media.
 I also am able to work on middleware, such as infastructure, API routes, and data management.